 Blockchain technology has the ability to create a direct link from one party to another, avoiding corresponding banking altogether.
-Finance institutions could eliminate the many layers of fraud protection, as fraudulent activities would be almost completely eliminated due to blockchain’s decentralized nature and impermeable ledger.
+Finance institutions could eliminate the many layers of fraud protection through a blockchain’s decentralized nature and impermeable ledger.
 Last year, Wells Fargo and the Commonwealth Bank of Australia made history, as they utilized blockchain in order to complete a transaction between parties in Australia and the US.
 Recently, IBM partnered with two blockchain companies to facilitate cross border transactions between the financial institutions across the world.

 Transformative technology, such as blockchain, will bring organizations around the world closer together.
 In order to ensure future success, having a global mindset is critical.
 In the example above, 60 percent of consumers who partake in cross border transacting frequently do so with parties outside their own country, and this number will only grow.
 Organizations that seek to instill a global mindset in employees are set to see greater success in an ever-shrinking world.

 With Bitcoin’s inception in 2009, the concept of uncopyable digital assets was established due to the capabilities of blockchain technology.
 Today, digital information not utilizing blockchain can be copied from the original owner, whether this is intended or not.
 Bitcoin is uncopyable, which prevents double spending and copying of bitcoin’s code.
 This capability will provide greater protection of intellectual property, as owners can keep a greater hold on their unique property.

 This same concept is being applied to the issuance of public shares of stock.
 In July 2017, the state of Delaware signed into law the ability for organizations to issue stock using blockchain technology.
 Being a state where 85% of IPOs are incorporated, their decision legitimizes the technology and gives organizations that go public the ability to issue stock using blockchain.
 As described above, usage of the blockchain platform in stock trading would reduce trading errors and result in less delay in trade completions.